qrvey/partner-portal/docs/release-notes/upgrade-notes.md

 ### Upgrade Notes
 **Starting In Version: 8.7**

+This version has modified how the platform generates JWT tokens, so existing tokens will need to be refreshed.
 We highly recommend planning upgrades during off-hours to minimize disruptions to your users.

 __________________________